-On the morning of 3 June 1964 Ringo Starr collapsed with tonsillitis and pharyngitis during a photo session for the Saturday Evening Post newspaper in Barnes, north London.
+On the morning of 3 June 1964 Ringo Starr collapsed with tonsillitis and pharyngitis during a photo session for the Saturday Evening Post newspaper in Barnes, south London.

 He was taken to University College Hospital where he was ordered to rest completely.
 Unfortunately for him, The Beatles were due to begin their world tour in Denmark the following day, and it was too late to cancel.

 I was having a bit of a lie down after lunch when the phone rang.
 It was EMI asking if I could come down to the studio to rehearse with The Beatles.
 Two hours after I got there I was told to pack my bags for Denmark.

 Between 3pm and 4pm, Nicol and the three remaining Beatles ran through six songs from their current stage set: I Want To Hold Your Hand, She Loves You, I Saw Her Standing There, This Boy, Can't Buy Me Love and Long Tall Sally.
 The rehearsal was not recorded.

 - 1966: Recording, mixing: I Want To Tell You, Yellow Submarine

 - 1965: John, George, Cynthia and Pattie attend Allen Ginsberg’s 39th birthday party

 - 1964: Recording: You Know What To Do, You’re My World, No Reply, Any Time At All, Things We Said Today